bachar78/Social_Media_App/README.md

 ## 3. Provided API's:
    ### 1. for loging
-    - POST: "/api/v1/login" for the user to be authenticated
+    - POST: "/api/v1/login" for the user authentication
    ### 2. for user:
     - POST:"/api/v1/users" For creating a user account
     - GET: "/api/v1/users" For fetching all the users